susiexia/AI_Music/README.md

 **How are you training your model?**

-Inputing audio files converted into spectograms.
-The machine will train and learn by associated the image with the intrument and note.
+The inputed audio files will be converted into spectograms.
+The machine will train and learn by associating the image with the intrument and note.

 **What is the model’s accuracy?**